LiroBenchmark/LiroBenchmark.github.io/datasets/LaRoSeDa.md

 If you use this dataset in a published work, please cite the following:

 > Anca Maria Tache, Mihaela Gaman, Radu Tudor Ionescu.
 "Clustering Word Embeddings with Self-Organizing Maps.
 Application on LaRoSeDa - A Large Romanian Sentiment Data Set". arXiv preprint arXiv:2101.04197, 2021.
-[Read the fulll paper](https://arxiv.org/abs/2101.04197).
+[Read the full paper](https://arxiv.org/abs/2101.04197).

 or in .bibtex format: